 Wrasse diet consists of a large amount of crustaceans, and particularly decapods, which for ballan and cuckoo wrasse, makes up a significant amount of their diet (Matic-Skoko et al. 2013; Figueiredo et al. 2005; Deady and Fives, 1995; Dipper et al. 1977).
 Wrasse are found in seagrass beds and may use this habitat for feeding.
 Shore crabs, Carcinus maenas are known to inhabit seagrass beds, by burrowing under the seagrass rhizomes (Collins et al. 2010).
 These burrows can undermine the edges of seagrass beds which, in some areas, are already subjected to impacts from moorings and anchors (Collins et al. 2010).
 The importance of wrasse predation on decapods in seagrass beds is unknown.
-Vanderkift et al. (2007) looked at the density of wrasse species occupying seagrass beds with varying distance from rocky reefs and the level of predation on crabs in Jurien Bay and Marmion

-Lagoon, lower west coast of Australia.
-The abundances of wrasses varied significantly among distances, they were more abundant at 0m, than at 30m and >300m, indicating that overall abundance of wrasses declined rapidly within a short distance from the reef edge.
+Vanderkift et al. (2007) looked at the density of wrasse species occupying seagrass beds with varying distance from rocky reefs and the level of predation on crabs in Jurien Bay and Marmion Lagoon, lower west coast of Australia.
+The abundances of wrasses varied significantly among distance of wrasses declined rapidly within a short distance from the reef edge.
 The level of predation on crabs was not influenced by proximity to reef (Vanderklift et al. 2007).